-Q: Dear SaaStr: What is the path to become a great VP of Sales?
+Dear SaaStr: What’s #1 on the path to becoming a great VP of Sales?

-Each story is different, but there is one clear penultimate step: recruiting and managing a small team yourself.
+Each story is different, but there is one clear penultimate step: recruiting and managing a small sales team yourself.
+From scratch.

 A related mistake is a director of sales who inherited a team but didn’t recruit one, jumps straight to VP of Sales.
 That almost always = failure as well.